School of Invention Advanced

 Antoine Griscti - Marketing Communications

 Antoine Griscti is a communications, graphical design and marketing professional, he worked in several advertising agencies and event logistics organizations since 2000.
-He holds a diploma in management and has been working in management and implementation of EU projects and communications included planning, evaluating and execution of projects according to component timeline and budgets.
-Antoine also worked on different EU programmes such as Med, Interreg 4c and Lifelong Learning.
+He holds a diploma in management and has been working in management and implementation of EU projects and communications included planning, evaluating and execution of projects.
+Antoine also worked on different EU funded programmes such as Med, Interreg 4c and Lifelong Learning.
 He also participated in several EU workshops on project management and communications.
 Antoine is also a musician and had a career as a professional musician for a number of years.

 Ing.
 Sara Baldwin - Information & Communications Technology